 As part of a soft opening, there are three distinct phases to consider:

-Executing: Create a timeline for execution and take the time to train your staff.
-Prioritize customer experience at your soft opening, as this is a critical opportunity to make a good first impression.
+- Executing: Create a timeline for execution and take the time to train your staff.
+Prioritise customer experience at your soft opening, as this is a critical opportunity to make a good first impression.

 Tips for success